Verble, Margaret. Maud’s Line. Houghton Mifflin Harcourt, New York, 2015. Kindle electronic version. F; 5/16.

 Maud recalled her mama saying that time moved in a circle, not like an arrow.
 She felt dizzied by that circle and clutched the iron rod to hold herself to the mattress.
 She was still holding on when Viola came into the room.

 Am I splitting hairs like an English lit major here?
 I don’t think so.
-The author is asking us in a moment of strong emotion to take a leap from the horrible repetition, guilt by association, and almost routine acceptability of killing, to the young woman imagining something abstract her mother told her.
+The author is asking us in a moment of strong emotion to take a leap from the dreadful repetition, guilt by association, and almost routine acceptability of killing, to the young woman moved by something abstract (and in the telling of recalling it literary) her mother told her.
 Not at all that Maud was incapable of abstract thinking, far from it is we see many times.
-But as a terrifying realization dawns, figurative geometry would not have been the first thing in the front of her mind, and putting it in front of ours steals from us the shock Maud must, or should, be feeling, in the service of reassuring us of the author’s creative presence.
+But as a terrifying realization dawns, figurative geometry would not have been the first thing in the front of her mind, and putting it in front of ours steals from us the shock Maud must, or should, be feeling.
+We just emotionally stumble into a reminder of the author’s creative presence.